ivy-llc/ivy/docs/overview/deep_dive/function_types.rst

 -----------------------

 *Compositional* functions on the other hand **do not** have backend-specific implementations.
-They are implemented as a *composition* of other Ivy functions, which themselves can be either compositional, primary or mixed (explained below).
+They are implemented as a *composition* of other Ivy functions, which themselves can be either compositional, primary, or mixed (explained below).

 Therefore, compositional functions are only implemented in :mod:`ivy/functional/ivy/category_name.py`, and there are no implementations in any of the backend files :mod:`ivy/functional/backends/backend_name/category_name.py`.